rayanrouf/Data-Augmentation-using-GANs-for-NIH-Chest-X-Ray-Dataset/README.md

 trained_img_predictions.png: Image showing predictions made by the MobileNet model on test images. trained_img_predictions_resnet.png: Image showing predictions made by the InceptionResNetV2 model on test images.

-How to Use
+How to Use:
 Clone the repository.
 Open the .ipynb notebooks in a Jupyter environment.
 Run the notebooks to train the models or to generate augmented images with CycleGAN.
 Review the CSV files for dataset details and the .png files for model evaluations.

-Requirements
+Requirements:
 Python 3.10
 TensorFlow
 Keras

-Acknowledgments
+Acknowledgments:
 NIH Chest X-ray Dataset
 CycleGAN authors
 Contributors to the TensorFlow and Keras libraries